-At the end of each year prior to the General Assembly meeting, the proposed remuneration for Board members and the Chairman is made available to the shareholders for discussion and approval.
-The total remuneration of the Board for the year 2018 was QR 14.9 million, including the allowances paid to the members for attending the meetings of the Board and Board Committees.
-The remuneration of the Board for the year 2019 will be determined and then approved in the General Assembly Meeting of Shareholders during 2020.
+At the end of each year prior to the General Assembly meeting, the proposed remuneration for Board members and the Chairman is made available to the shareholders for discussion and approval based on the Board Remuneration Policy.
+It's worth noting that the Board was paid a total of QR 12/697 million in remuneration for the year 2020.
+As for the remuneration of the Board of Directors for the year 2021, the matter is still under study and is subject to the approval of the General Assembly Meeting of Shareholders during 2022.